J&J says new tests find no asbestos in same baby power bottle that sparked recall

 Earlier this month, J&J recalled around 33,000 bottles of baby powder in the United States after the FDA found trace amounts of asbestos in samples taken from a bottle purchased online.

 “Rigorous and third-party testing confirms there is no asbestos in Johnson’s Baby Powder.
 We stand by the safety of our product,” J&J said in a statement.
+The company did not immediately respond to a request for additional comment on the FDA standing by its test result.

+The different test outcomes could have resulted from the fact that contaminants are not uniformly dispersed throughout talc and there is no standard test for asbestos in talc, FDA officials said.

 The voluntary recall was limited to one lot of Johnson’s Baby Powder produced and shipped in the United States in 2018, the company said at the time.